OMDigitalAdmin/organmountaindigital.github.io/about.md

 ---
-layout: default
+layout: single
 title: About
 permalink: /about/
 ---

-<h2>About Organ Mountain Digital</h2>
-<p>Organ Mountain Digital is a veteran-owned community media platform rooted in Las Cruces, New Mexico.
-We spotlight local events, support small businesses, and offer free promotion to nonprofits making a difference.</p>
+Organ Mountain Digital is a community-powered media platform dedicated to Las Cruces and surrounding areas.

----